ibexa/documentation-developer/docs/guide/limitation_reference.md

 ## ContentTypeLimitation

-A Limitation to specify if the User has access to Content with a specific Content Type.
+A Limitation to specify if the User has access to content with a specific Content Type.

 |                 |                                                                          |
 |-----------------|--------------------------------------------------------------------------|